aramky/ASMGA/README.md

  - Main ASMGA code
  - Datasets (text files)

 ASMGA is a multi-objective hybrid wrapper-filter feature selection algorithm.
-Theoritical background and detailed development of ASMGA can be found in Aram (2021).
+Theoritical background and detailed development of ASMGA can be found in Aram et al. (2023).

 The chart below shows the main steps of ASMGA.